Print this topic

 Combined oral contraceptive pill

-The low-dose combined oral contraceptive pill ("the pill") can be used to treat women with mild acne.
+The low-dose combined oral contraceptive pill (the pill) can be used to treat women with mild acne.

 HealthInfo recommends the following pages

-On the next page: Treating severe acne
+On the next page: Treating severe acne with isotretinoin

 Written by HealthInfo clinical advisers.
 Last reviewed August 2021.